 The curriculum covers areas such as the application and commercialization of blockchain technology, business analytics, artificial intelligence, and applied projects.
 All students will study blockchain and cryptography fundamentals, smart contracts, cryptocurrency, blockchain-enabled business models, and the regulatory environment.
 Students can choose to study a range of electives or complete a specialization in a field such as Entrepreneurship and Innovation, or International Business.

 Miguel de Cervantes European University

-Since March 2019, the Miguel de Cervantes European University in Valladolid, Spain has offered a Master in Applied Blockchain: Programming, Taxation and Cryptoeconomics.
-The online degree is offered in Spanish only.
+Since March 2019, the Miguel de Cervantes European University (UEMC) in Valladolid, Spain has offered a Master in Applied Blockchain: Programming, Taxation and Cryptoeconomics.
+The degree is taught in Spanish and 100% online.